ezEngine/docs-src/pages/docs/projects/project-settings.md

 ### Loading Plugins from Code

-A custom [application (TODO)](../runtime/application/application.md) or [game state](../runtime/application/game-state.md) can load plugins directly from code if necessary.
+A custom [application](../runtime/application/application.md) or [game state](../runtime/application/game-state.md) can load plugins directly from code if necessary.
 For example the `ezInspectorPlugin` is automatically loaded for you by stock EZ applications, when building the code for development.

 ## FMOD